 check the results after a few days or weeks

-compare the visibility change in the report
+compare the change in visibility in the report

 What are AI answer sources